anjanpa/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-It consists of model for sentiment analysis
+It consists of model for sentiment analysis.